arshad512/LKBL/scsi/inquiry/README.md

 Revision level:            1.0
 ```

-With code, the output is similar, only the display format is different.
+With code (scsi_inquiry.c), the output is similar, only the display format is different.
 ```
 $ gcc -Wall -o sginfo scsi_inquiry.c
 [root@localhost inquiry]# ./sginfo